rougeDAG/VMedithon_2025_HackMakers_Rising/README.md

 _Domain <--- Data Domain <--- Presentation_
 This means our core business logic (Domain) could be reused with a completely different UI or database without changing a single line of its code.

-###**💎 How We Implemented SOLID Principles**###
+### **💎 How We Implemented SOLID Principles** ###
 SOLID is a set of five design principles that help us write better, more maintainable code.
 Here's how they apply to the AcuDrop app:

 **1. (S) - Single Responsibility Principle**:
 Each class should have only one reason to change.
-Example: UserRepositoryImpl is only responsible for getting and saving user data from Firebase.
-AuthProvider is only responsible for managing the user's login state.
-HomeScreen is only responsible for displaying the home screen UI.
-If we need to change how we fetch data, only the UserRepositoryImpl changes; the UI remains untouched.
+Example: _UserRepositoryImpl_ is only responsible for getting and saving user data from Firebase. _AuthProvider_ is only responsible for managing the user's login state. _HomeScreen_ is only responsible for displaying the home screen UI.
+If we need to change how we fetch data, only the _UserRepositoryImpl_ changes; the UI remains untouched.

 **2. (O) - Open/Closed Principle**
 Software entities should be open for extension, but closed for modification.
-Example: Our UI code depends on the UserRepository contract (the abstract class).
+Example: Our UI code depends on the _UserRepository_ contract (the abstract class).
 Right now, we are "extending" it with a _UserRepositoryImpl_ that uses Firebase.
 If we wanted to add offline support later, we could create a new _UserRepositoryLocalImpl_ that also fulfills the contract.
 We can add new functionality without ever modifying the original, tested code.

 **3. (L) - Liskov Substitution Principle**
 Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
-Example: The HomeScreen requires a UserRepository.
-Because UserRepositoryImpl is a valid subtype of UserRepository, we can provide it, and the app works.
+Example: The _HomeScreen_ requires a _UserRepository_.
+Because _UserRepositoryImpl_ is a valid subtype of _UserRepository_, we can provide it, and the app works.
 Any other implementation we create in the future will also work, as long as it follows the same contract.

 **4. (I) - Interface Segregation Principle**
 Clients should not be forced to depend on methods they do not use.
 Example: We created two separate contracts: _AuthRepository_ and _UserRepository_.
 We didn't create one giant _FirebaseRepository_ with both authentication and user data methods.
-This is because the ProfileScreen needs user data but has no need for login or sign-up functions.
-It only depends on the UserRepository interface, keeping it clean and focused.
+This is because the _ProfileScreen_ needs user data but has no need for login or sign-up functions.
+It only depends on the _UserRepository_ interface, keeping it clean and focused.

 **5. (D) - Dependency Inversion Principle**
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.